trombik/Mini-Drawers-Ultimate/README.md

 - No slot partition.
 It does not make sense because 1) the partitioned space is too small for anything, 2) it would be hard to find parts when one drawer has multiple parts.
-- Magnet hole is 10 mmm diameter and 1 mm thickness, which is commonly available.
+- Magnet hole is 10 mm diameter and 1 mm thickness, which is commonly available.
 - One handle per drawer